Kia Cee'd review

 In addition to its five-door hatchback body-style, the Kia Cee'd is available as the Sportswagon estate, which rivals the Vauxhall Astra Sports Tourer and Ford Focus Estate.
 Furthermore, Kia offers a three-door version of the car called the Pro_cee'd, which looks slightly sportier thanks to a 40mm lower suspension, and sleeker roofline.

-While the Cee'd is a serious rival for the regular Golf and Ford Focus, Kia's sportier versions of the Cee'd - the Cee'd GT and Pro_cee'd GT - can't really trouble the likes of the Focus ST or Golf GTI for behind-the-wheel thrills.
-The cars do, however, look tidy and feel well put together.
+While the Cee'd is a serious rival for the regular VW Golf and Ford Focus, Kia's sportier versions of the Cee'd - the Cee'd GT and Pro_cee'd GT aren't really designed to trouble the likes of the Focus ST or Golf GTI for behind-the-wheel thrills.
+However, look tidy and feel well put together.

 The two petrol engines in the Kia Cee'd kicks off with a 98bhp 1.4-litre unit.
 The rest of the mainstream line-up is comprised of either a 1.6-litre CRDi or GDI diesel.
 The CRDi units produce 124bhp, while the GDI produces 130bhp.

 The performance focused Cee'd GT models, however, features a 1.6-litre turbo petrol engine, which kicks out a hefty 201bhp.